PLC6DS Firing Schedule

 -Step 3: The push to the final temperature.
 Include self-supporting cones 5, 6 and 7 frequently in firings to monitor the accuracy of your controller.
 Adjust the temperature of this step for each kiln you have.

 - Step 4: Use this step if you need to heal blisters.
 Free-fall 100F and hold.
 The reason: Bubbles often just percolate during soaks at top temperature, becoming blisters in the fired ware.
-Holding at the lower temperature imposes the melt viscosity sufficiently to overcome melt surface tension and burst the bubbles but still affords enough fluidity to heal them.
-You may need to customize tempertaure this for your kiln, ware and glazes.
+Holding at the lower temperature imposes the melt viscosity sufficiently to overcome surface tension and burst the bubbles but still affords enough fluidity to heal them.
+You may need to customise this temperature for your kiln, ware and glazes.
 For example, if your glazes are more fluid and reactive, drop lower, perhaps 200F down (most boron glazes remain fluid down to even 1600F so experimentation may be needed).
 But do not go too low or the glaze could crystallize during the soak.